 We spend all day in this charming town, the third largest in Slovenia, still with only 40,000 people.
 After the long era of barbarian migrations and invasions, the old Roman colonia of Celeia, in Noricum province, with its fertile hinterland, became medieval Celje guarded now by the incomparable castle (Stari Grad, late 14th century) of Counts of Žovnek-Celje (12th-15th centuries).
 This castle, across the Savinj River from the town, enabled Counts of Celje to stem Habsburg ambitions until 1456, projecting their power over Croatia and making a major contribution to the failed Crusade at Nikopolis against the Ottomans (1396).
-Noble ladies of Celje, like the beautiful Barbara of Celje (1392-1451), regent of Hungary and wife of a Holy Roman Emperor (1433-37), Sigismund of Luxembourg, often figured in dynastic marriages in adjacent Hungary and the Polish-Lithuanian Commonwealth, countering Habsburg claimants.
 Highlights of the city include visits, led by local museum experts, to the two parts of the regional museum (Pokrajinski Muzei), one being the Townhouse of the later Princes (Knežji Dvorec) with the rare survival of a Renaissance trompe d'oeil ceiling (Celjski Strop, 1600), and the other being the earlier 15th-century porticoed barracks and townhouse of the Counts (Stara Grofija) housing the archaeological and medieval-historical museum.
 We will first visit the Princes' Townhouse, then drive to the Castle.
 We lunch in a restaurant in the hills, dating from 1895: Peter Zaveršek's Gostilna Francl.
-In the afternoon we visit the Old Counts' Townhouse, which also hosted war crimes trials in July 1945, as well as the town centre.
-We pass the old prison, Stari Pisker, hundreds of hostages were shot here in 1942 in retaliation for Partisan resistance to the Wehrmacht's rule over the country and this city from 11 April 1941 to 13 May 1945.
+In the afternoon we visit the Old Counts' Townhouse as well as the town centre.
 (Overnight Celje) BL

-Day 14: Wednesday 11 September, Celje - Ptuj - Maribor - Celje
+Day 14: Wednesday 16 September, Celje - Ptuj - Maribor - Celje